 drwxr-xr-x 22 root root 4096 2012-04-23 12:22 ..

-A 32-gigabyte noise file, or encrypted data?
-Can only be the latter.
+Does the folder above contain a 32-gigabyte narrowband noise file, or encrypted data?
+Obviously, it can only be the latter.

 But wait – it gets worse still.